What's a Raider bar?

 It was a caramel delight, covered in chocolate but it changed its name.
 These days it’s referred to as a Twix, even in Europe.

-Born in 1976 to momma and poppa Mars, a chocolate caramel beaut of a snack was born and given the slightly surprising name, ‘Raider.’
+Born in 1976 to momma and poppa Mars and a classic 70s sweet, a chocolate caramel beaut of a snack was born and given the slightly surprising name, ‘Raider.’
 It’s an odd name and I much prefer Twixes myself, mostly because I’m not old enough to know of them, nor was I born in Germany.

 In 1991, I was probably toddling my way around a front room, drawing pictures of my cat, that looked more like a mess of spaghetti on the wall and that would have been the UK, a few hundred miles away.